Today is the third of three days that it took us to frame the off grid cabin walls.

 Hopefully you’ve been following the build up to this point.

-To date we’ve had just over 1 million visitors visit out framing section of the build and that’s phenomenal.
+To date we’ve had just over 1 million visitors visit our framing section!

 It’s great to know that so many other folks are interested in following the build and perhaps building their own off grid home.

-Today is day #8 of our overall build and we’ll be finishing up the main walls as well as the loft floor joist.
-We’ll build and stand the main load bearing interior wall and finish up the exterior sheathing.
+Today is day #8 of our overall build and we’ll be finishing up framing the main floor walls, frame the main interior load bearing wall and finish up the exterior sheathing.

-The remaining interior walls will be built after the bathroom amenities are brought in and installed.
-Lastly we’ll incorporate pocket doors into the bathroom and the master bedroom to save precious space.
+All the remaining interior walls will be built after the bathroom amenities are brought in and installed.

 Here’s Where We Left Off Yesterday…